Michael-Levitskiy/Fire-Spread-Simulation/README.md

-# Simplpe Fire Spread Simulation
+# Simple Fire Spread Simulation
 This project simulates the spread of a wildfire in a forest, using a 2D array for our fictional forest and JFrames to illustrate the spread.

 ## Purpose: